miekg/cf/README.md

 Trailing commas of lists are removed.

-Package cf uses the lexer and parser from CFengine's source and converts it into a (Go) AST that we can walk and print.
+Package cf uses the lexer and parser from CFEngine's source and converts it into a (Go) AST that we can walk and print.

 Install with: `go install github.com/miekg/cf/cmd/cffmt@latest`